Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Cloud fragmentation

 \subsubsection{Filament fragmentation vs. disk fragmentation}

 We note an important point that the cloud fragmentation is observed also at a very small metallicity of $10^{-6} \ \Zsun$, where dust cooling is not efficient.
 For MH1 Z6, the perturbations grow in the spiral arms in a circumstellar disk with a size of $\simeq 10$ AU around the central most massive core.
 Such a structure is reported also by \citet{Clark11} and \citet{Greif12} in the case without metal or dust.
 Whereas, the simulations with intermediate metallcities $10^{-5}$--$10^{-3} \ \Zsun$ show a different type of fragmentation.
-For UNI Z3, MH1 Z4, and MH1 Z5, the ``edamame''-like structure, where several protostellar cores are hosted in a long filament extending over $\sim 20$--100 AU, appears.
+For UNI Z3, MH1 Z4, and MH1 Z5, the ``peapod''-like structure, where several protostellar cores are hosted in a long filament extending over $\sim 20$--100 AU, appears.
 Such a peculiar structure is formed typically when dust cooling operates, as we discuss later.

 Hereafter, we distinguish the former and latter types of fragmentation as {\it disk fragmentation} and {\it filament fragmentation}, respectively.
 Since the disk fragmentation has been discussed in previous numerical studies \citep{Clark11,Greif12}, we in this paper focus on the filament fragmentation, and revisit the disk fragmentation briefly in Section \ref{sec:DiskFrag}.
-The different points between the two types of fragmentation are in more detail discussed in Appendix \ref{sec:ps_H0611_Z-6}.